Cparnell1/stock-analysis/README.md

 -Refactoring process can affect the testing outcomes and disrupt the original function of the code at times.

 ### II.
 Pros and Cons when refactoring the original VBA script?
-The most important thing to keep in mind when refactoring code is that you are not seeking to change what your code is seeking to accomplish.
+When refactoring code, one of the most important things you are trying not to do is to change what your code is seeking to accomplish.
 Your code maintains the same functions that it did before but condensing and rewriting pieces of it can make things easier for the user in the long run.
 It is easy to see when refactoring is common practice because the reuse of code (I assume) is common.
 Going back to a code you have not worked with for some time may be confusing if it is not simple enough to understand.
 This is where refactoring and adding comments can be a major factor in helping an analyst complete their task(s) efficiently and without confusion.
 Keeping up with this kind of maintenance is however a large undertaking and this challenge was difficult for our first coding challenge.
 Practice is key to refactoring, and I believe it will get easier as we evaluate more code.